 NKCES shall conduct a state criminal records check on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
 NKCES shall arrange to pay any cost required for the records check, but may use donations from any source, including volunteers, for this purpose.

-Pursuant to KRS 160.380, the Executive Director/designee also may require volunteers to submit to a national criminal history background check for safety reasons.
+Pursuant to KRS 160.380, the Executive Director/designee also may require volunteers to submit to a state and national criminal (fingerprint) history background check and provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
 With prior approval of the Executive Director/designee, the background checks will be conducted at NKCES expense.
 Otherwise, except as stated previously, the volunteer must pay for the background checks.

-No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Executive Director/designee, and the volunteer has undergone the required records check. .
+No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Executive Director/designee, and the volunteer has undergone the required records check.
+The Executive Director may also require such a volunteer to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.

+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter:

+http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

 PERSONNEL CW03.6